turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 We can use Logic Apps to compliment Power Automate where Power Automate does not meet requirements, for example, to use the Enterprise integration pack or SOAP connectors.

+#### Logic Apps vs Power Apps

+We should use logic apps where:

+- Performance is critical
+- Easier integration with Azure monitoring tools
+- Better error handling
+- Http trigger

+We should use Power Automate when:

+- We need a more capable Dataverse Connector
+- Flow should be packaged in a solution
+- We want to use the Approvals and Send Notifications connector

 ### AI Services